rsy644/client_transactions/readme.md

 * A full list of all the transactions in the system is available from the 'Transactions' menu item in the left hand sidebar.
 These transactions can be deleted in turn.

-* There are some browser tests located in the folder: ('/tests/Browser').
-To run these tests, use the command 'php artisan dusk' when inside of the laravel root directory.
+* There are some browser tests located in the folder ('/tests/Browser'), written with Laravel Dusk.
+You may need to ensure that the chromedrivers are up to date first.
+To double check this, run 'php artisan dusk:chrome-driver --all'.
+Then to run the tests, use the command 'php artisan dusk' when inside of the laravel root directory.